Troubleshooting Porsche ABS and PSM Problems

 ABS Wheel Speed Sensor

-One of the most common issues that trigger Porsche ABS or PSM lights to come on is a faulty ABS wheel speed sensor.
+One of the most common issues that triggers Porsche ABS or PSM lights to come on is a faulty ABS wheel speed sensor.
 Sensors can fail and stop sending wheel speed readings to ABS modules.
-They can also get damaged by rocks as well.
+They can also be damaged by rocks.

-Replacing the Porsche ABS wheel speed sensor is a straightforward procedure to perform yourself.
+Replacing the Porsche ABS wheel speed sensor is a straightforward procedure.

-Check the wire harness if the ABS/PSM light stays on and the fault code still indicates a faulty ABS sensor.
+Check the wire harness to see if the ABS/PSM light stays on and if the fault code still indicates a faulty ABS sensor.
 If the wire harness from the sensor to the ABS module is fine, the ABS module might be at fault.

 Mass Air Flow (MAF) Sensor